Should I book an Escorted Holiday to Iceland?

 Nick was equally enthusiastic: “I was hugely impressed by our guide’s knowledge and insights.
 You don’t get that on a self-drive holiday.”

 “He was a real gem,” said John.
 “His knowledge was astounding.”

 To me Iceland has so much to offer,” explained Nick.
 “From the fabulous scenery and landscape, the friendliness of the people to the atmosphere in the towns.
 It seems to draw you in and won’t let you go.
 I’m already thinking about next time.”

 Rick and Maggie first visited Iceland on honeymoon in 1981.
 “We had often wondered how the place had changed or indeed whether it had really changed at all.
 We loved the wide open spaces, the clear air, the sheer grandeur and unusual nature of the scenery everywhere we looked, and the friendliness of everyone we spoke with.
 The fact that everyone spoke English was also a bonus!
 It might have taken us 36 years to come back, but the wait was worth it… we should have returned sooner.”

 Send an enquiry or call one of our dedicated Travel Specialists on 01737 214 250 for help in planning your next Iceland holiday.

-Discover the World have been Iceland holiday experts for 35 years and offer an unrivalled collection of self-drive and escorted tours.
+Discover the World have been Iceland holiday experts for over 35 years and offer an unrivalled collection of self-drive and escorted tours.